Southeast Asia- Thailand

 Shopping

 Thai silk is on the top of most visitors’ shopping lists.
-It is sold in a range of colours, and in various widths, lengths and thicknesses, or as bespoke products such as shirts, blouses, men's suits and ladies’ silk jackets, bedcovers and furnishings.
+It is sold in a range of colors, and in various widths, lengths and thicknesses, or as bespoke products such as shirts, blouses, men’s suits and ladies’ silk jackets, bedcovers and furnishings.
 Some of the most popular silk items in Phuket include handkerchiefs, scarves, pillow cases, photo frames, handbags, cosmetic bags and evening bags.
-Jewellery, gold, Thai sapphires and pearls from local pearl farms are available everywhere.

 For more information on what's included on your yacht, please view the full list here.